 It is understood that the time and effort will vary with each of the activities, however, in general, plan on each activity varying from 1-4 hours.

-To begin- click on one of the four icons “Speak, Build, Respect, Ride” and you’ll be well on your way to being a trial advocate and Teen Trail Corps Captain!
+To begin- click on one of the four icons “Speak, Serve, Respect, Ride” and you’ll be well on your way to being a trial advocate and Teen Trail Corps Captain!